-- 2.13 From 1 October 2004 groups of staff will be able to either retain their current on-call provisions (both national and local) where agreed locally, as set out in paragraph 2.28, or to use the on-call provisions set out below.
-Staff for whom there is no on-call provision currently will be entitled to the arrangements set out below.
-Those staff previously covered by the PTA Whitley Council on the new pay band 5 who were paid at a higher grade for unsupervised work on-call should be paid as a minimum on the fourth point of pay band 5 (pay spine point 20) when on-call. - 2.14 The NHS Staff Council will review and may devise new harmonised arrangements during the four-year period of protection for on-call, based on further monitoring of experience in early implementer sites and evidence from national roll-out.
+- 2.31 From 1 October 2004 groups of staff will be able to either retain their current on-call provisions (both national and local) where agreed locally, as set out in paragraph 2.46, or to use the on-call provisions set out below.
+Annex D lists the relevant sections of the Whitley handbooks in relation to on-call.
+Staff for whom there is currently no on-call provision will be entitled to the arrangements set out below.
+Those staff previously covered by the PTA Whitley Council on the new pay band 5 who were paid at a higher grade for unsupervised work on-call should be paid as a minimum on the fourth point of pay band 5 (pay spine point 20) when on-call. - 2.32 The NHS Staff Council will review and may devise new harmonised arrangements during the period of protection for on-call, based on further monitoring of experience in early implementer sites and evidence from national roll-out.